casework/CASE-Examples/examples/illustrations/recoverability/README.md

 * `contentRecoverabilityStatus`: recovered, partially recovered, overwritten, unknown

 This representation applies to file systems as well as “file system within a file“ data structures such as SQLite databases and Windows Registry hives.
-For further details and background, see [Standardization of File Recovery Classification and Authentication](https://www.nist.gov/publications/standardization-file-recovery-classification-and-authentication)
+For further details and background, see [Standardization of File Recovery Classification and Authentication](https://www.nist.gov/publications/standardization-file-recovery-classification-and-authentication).
+Additional recoverability scenarios are available in the initial proposal [Representing Recoverability of Unallocated Files(https://caseontology.org/resources/references/Representing%20Recoverability%20of%20Unallocated%20Files%20using%20CASE%20UCO%2031Jan2018.pdf) with the caveat that examples use an early version of CASE/UCO.

 # File System Recoverability

+Illustrative examples are provided here to cover conditions commonly encountered when recovering unallocated files.
+These examples use shared datasets that contain FAT and NTFS file systems, but the representation of unallocated recoverability can be translated to other file systems such as EXT.

+When information is recoverable, it is represented explicitly in these examples.
+Recoverable metadata are represented using the `FileFacet`, including `fileName` and `filePath`.

 Using the NIST image `dfr-01-fat.dd` of a FAT 12 file system with unallocated files [see NIST website](https://cfreds-archive.nist.gov/dfr-test-images.html), particularly XBIED.txt at file offset 11040 (logical sector 170, physical sector 298):